arcanecode/VeraCrypt-CommandLine-Examples/Linux/post.md

 --filesystem exfat
 ```

 The PIM is a special number that allows you to specify the number of times hashing algorithm executes.
-It's a bit more complex than that, if you want full details see the VeraCrypt documentation.
+It's a bit more complex than that, if you want full details see the [VeraCrypt documentation](https://documentation.help/VeraCrypt/Personal%20Iterations%20Multiplier%20(PIM).html).

 For now, we can pass it the value of 0 (zero), which tells it to use the default value for the PIM.